giraffe-fsharp/Giraffe/DOCUMENTATION.md

         }
 ```

+The `task {}` CE is an independent project maintained by [Robert Peele](https://github.com/rspeele), for more information please visit the official [TaskBuilder.fs](https://github.com/rspeele/TaskBuilder.fs) GitHub repository.

 **IMPORTANT NOTICE**

 If you have `do!` bindings in your Giraffe web application then you must open the `FSharp.Control.Tasks.ContextInsensitive` namespace to resolve any type inference issues: